Atlanta Uber & Lyft Accident Lawyers

 Why Choose Thompson Law

-Rideshare cases aren’t typical car accidents.
-Coverage can change by the minute depending on the driver’s app status, and insurers move quickly to limit payouts.
-You need a team that understands Uber/Lyft rules, preserves crucial app data, and pushes for the maximum recovery.
+Uber/Lyft cases aren’t typical car accidents.
+Coverage can change by the minute based on the driver’s app status (off, waiting, en-route, on-trip), and insurers move quickly to limit payouts.
+You need a team that understands Uber & Lyft rules, preserves crucial rideshare app data, and pushes for the maximum recovery.
+We also handle e-scooter (Lime/Bird) and delivery-driver crashes (Uber Eats, DoorDash, Instacart).

-• Rideshare Case Expertise: We know how to secure app activity logs, trip data, telematics, dashcam footage, and witness statements to prove fault and coverage.
+Uber/Lyft & Rideshare Expertise: We secure app activity logs (period 0/1/2/3), trip data, telematics, dash-cam and street-cam video, scooter/device data, and witness statements to prove fault and coverage.

-• Full-Value Damages Strategy: We build claims for medical care (present & future), lost wages and earning capacity, property loss, and pain & suffering—plus punitive damages when available.
+Full-Value Damages Strategy: We build claims for medical care (present & future), lost wages and earning capacity, property loss (including phones/scooters), and pain & suffering—plus punitive damages when available.

 Our Process, Start to Finish

-1. Immediate Intake: Free consult 24/7; we evaluate coverage based on driver status and preserve evidence fast.
+1. Immediate Intake: Free consult 24/7; we confirm Uber/Lyft or delivery app status and preserve evidence fast.

-2. Investigation: Obtain police reports, app data, vehicle diagnostics, medical records, and analyze liability.
+2. Investigation: Obtain police reports, rideshare platform logs, trip data, vehicle diagnostics, medical records, and analyze liability.

 3. Medical & Damages Buildout: Coordinate treatment, track bills, document lost wages and future needs.

-4. Demand & Negotiation: Present a comprehensive claim package and negotiate with all responsible insurers.
+4. Demand & Negotiation: Present a comprehensive claim package and negotiate with all responsible insurers (personal, TNC, and UM/UIM).

 5. Litigation-Ready: If needed, file suit and try your case—your leverage increases when the insurer knows we’re ready for court.

-Georgia has strict deadlines for injury claims, and critical evidence (including app data) can be lost if you wait.
+Georgia has strict deadlines for injury claims, and critical evidence (including app and device data) can be lost if you wait.
 The sooner you call, the stronger your case can be.

-No win no fee rideshare accident lawyers in Atlanta
+No win, no fee Uber, Lyft, scooter, and rideshare accident lawyers in Atlanta

 Common Causes of Rideshare Accidents in Atlanta